MC Layla

 Layla Rose Hanbury (born 5 October 1982), known mononymously as Layla, is an Australian hip hop singer-songwriter and MC from Perth.
 In January 2005 she released her debut solo album, Heretik, on Obese Records.
-She is a member of Syllabolix (SBX) Crew, with other MCs including her husband, Dazastah (aka Darren Reutens).
+She is a member of Syllabolix (SBX) Crew, with other MCs including her husband, Dazastah (a.k.a.
+Darren Reutens).
 The couple also perform as Layla and Dazastah.
 During September and October 2011 the duo were a support act for another SBX artist, Drapht, on his Australia-wide Party Party Party Tour.

 Biography

 Layla Rose Hanbury was born 5 October 1982.
 In 2000 Layla's first gig was at an MC battle where she was the only female among 20 entrants.
 Layla is a member of the Syllaboliks (SBX) Crew with other Australian MCs and hip hop acts: Drapht, Matty B, Dazastah, Hunter, Downsyde, and Clandestien.
 In 2001 Layla provided raps for Clandestien's track "A.T.O.M.S.", alongside Dazastah and Dynamikes, which appeared on the group's debut album, Clandestien.
 The following year she issued a track, "Its Only Me", on the Obese Records 2× CD compilation album, Culture of Kings Volume 2.
 In 2003 Layla was one of six artists interviewed for the VHS, All the Ladies, describing "what it is like to be a female MC in the Australian underground hip hop scene".
-Film footage included live performances from an earlier gig, Short 'n' Sweet, organised by fellow hip hop artist, A-Love (aka Antonella Formosa).
+Film footage included live performances from an earlier gig, Short 'n' Sweet, organised by fellow hip hop artist, A-Love (a.k.a.
+Antonella Formosa).
 Layla's solo track, "Maverick", appeared on the 2003 Various Artists compilation album, Straight from the Art.

 On 12 January 2005 Layla released her debut album, Heretik, on Obese Records.
-The album included the single, "The Fuss About Sluts", which was co-written by Layla with Darren Reutens (aka Dazastah).
+The album included the single, "The Fuss About Sluts", which was co-written by Layla with Darren Reutens (a.k.a.
+Dazastah).
 The lyrics relate to female artists, exemplified by Britney Spears, who sexualise their performances and give young girls a poor example.
 Reutens also produced, mixed and recorded the album.

 Her music is defined by her forceful and candid lyrics that range from her frustrations with female recording artists using their bodies to sell music in "The Fuss About Sluts", to an exploration of her own creative practices in "Driving Miss Layzy".